isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Use templates
 * Use `std::variant`
-* Rely on the well defined, safe, implicit conversions between pointer types
+* Rely on the well-defined, safe, implicit conversions between pointer types

 ##### Enforcement